 Study online at your own pace with our high-quality online CPDs

-E-learning is all about flexibility and freedom, you can learn at a pace that suits you and at times that fit in with your life.
+eLearning is all about flexibility and freedom, you can learn at a pace that suits you and at times that fit in with your life.

-Developed with Swim England to help you prepare and deliver swimming lessons for adults
+This E-learning has been developed with Swim England to help you prepare and deliver swimming lessons for adults

-This free interactive resource gives an introduction to School Swimming and Water Safety, including guidance on training, standards and a summary of the core aquatic and safe self-rescue skills.
+This free interactive online resource gives an introduction to School Swimming and Water Safety, including guidance on training, standards and a summary of the core aquatic and safe self-rescue skills.

 Equips Level 2 swimming teachers with the in-depth knowledge needed to deliver school swimming lessons that meet national curriculum requirements.

 This eLearning equips school staff/helpers with the skills to actively assist and support a more qualified teacher to deliver school swimming lessons.

 This free online resource will give you an introduction to disability swimming.
 It covers best practice and how to support the inclusion of disabled people in swimming lessons and clubs.
 Completion is a requirement for clubs to achieve SwimMark.